Disability Sport & Recreation Festival

 Exhibitor List

-Please click here for the list of exhibitors from the 2022 VDSR Festival.
-The list of exhibitors for 2023 is coming soon!
+Please click here for the full list of exhibitors attending the 2023 VDSR Festival.

 Activity Schedule

-We will provide hand sanitiser.
-While masks will not be compulsory outdoors this time, we do recommend bringing one with you due to it being a high-density area and some attendees potentially being immunocompromised.
+Hand sanitiser will be provided throughout the event stations on the day.
+While masks will not be compulsory outdoors, we do recommend bringing one with you due to it being a high-density area and some attendees potentially being immunocompromised.

 My Sport Live's festival experience